Health and safety

 - devise the most appropriate methods of fighting the fire

-All fire doors and associated hardware must remain in efficient working order and should be regularly checked and maintained by a competent person.
-It is advisable to keep a record of any maintenance.
-The inspection of fire doors should include checks on the following:
+All fire doors must remain in efficient working order and should be regularly checked and maintained by a competent person.
+You should keep a record of any maintenance.
+The inspection of fire doors should check that:

 - self-closing devices operate properly